In addition to the U. S. Commercial Service, several other federal agencies offer help to American exporters or control the exporting process

 The SBA works through banks in Alabama to offer special loan programs for exporters.
 Basically, these are bank loans where SBA guarantees up to 90% of the loan amount, which can be used to finance direct or indirect exports.
 Indirect exports include things like tourism and the sale of goods to domestic customers who then export them.

-(For local SBA contacts click here.)
+(To contact your local SBA Export Finance Manager, click here.)

 More federal agencies you may encounter while exporting: